chibatching/ImageIndicatorTab/README.md

     imgtab:fitIndicatorWithTabWidth="true" />
 ```

-In activity or fragment, ImgIndicatorTab should be attached ViewPager.
+In activity's onCreate (or fragment's onCreateView), ImgIndicatorTab should be attached ViewPager.

 ```Java
 @Override